 - Not accept monetary compensation in exchange for writing untrue positive reviews

 Cheryl always wears black, mostly because she always stains her shirt with food.
 As a Sociology graduate, she finds her degree most useful when used as wall decor.
-Nonetheless, it has helped her realise her love for writing.
 When she’s not churning out articles, you can find her eating bread, drinking coffee, and people-watching.